top of page

 3. Reflect.
 Try prompts like:

-• Imagine your 90th birthday party.
-Guests make speeches about you and you give a toast reflecting on a life well lived.
+4. Imagine your 90th birthday party.
+Guests make speeches about you, and you give a toast reflecting on a life well lived.
 What would you most like to hear?

-5. Set a goal.
-If something feels out of sync, think about one small change you could make, like setting boundaries at work to prioritize balance, reconnecting with a hobby, or calling a friend.
+8. Set a goal.
+If something feels out of sync, think about one small change you could make.
+This might be setting boundaries at work to prioritize balance, reconnecting with a hobby, or calling a friend.

 Feeling Lost at Work (Even When You’re Doing Everything Right)

-There’s so much pressure to have it all figured out, from your boss, coworkers, family, and friends.
+There’s so much pressure to have it all figured out.
+This pressure comes from bosses, coworkers, family, and friends.
 Maybe you’re the first in your family to have this kind of job, or you’re navigating expectations around what “success” should look like.
 In a high-achieving, fast-paced city like New York, that pressure can be even stronger.

-When the long-term goals you’ve set for your job start to feel overwhelming, it can help to pause and break them down.
+When the long-term goals we’ve set for our jobs start to feel overwhelming, it can help to pause and break them down.

-Break long-term goals into smaller, achievable steps: We often slip into “all-or-nothing” thinking: I either make partner or I’m a failure; I quit my job or I stay here forever.
+We often slip into “all-or-nothing” thinking: I either crush that project, or I’m a failure; I quit my job, or I stay here forever.

 Instead of thinking about the big goals, try identifying one small, concrete step you can take this week.
 Maybe that’s organizing a project, asking for feedback, updating your resume, learning about a new field, or setting a realistic goal for the next few months.

-Small wins can help you build confidence in your role and decisions.
+Small wins can help us build confidence in our roles and decisions.

 Relationships, Comparison, and the Pressure to Keep Up

-Romantic relationships, friendships, and family dynamics can feel a lot more complicated in your 20s and 30s.
+Romantic relationships, friendships, and family dynamics can feel a lot more complicated in our 20s and 30s.
 And seriously, what is it about this age that suddenly makes everyone start getting engaged?
-It feels like every time you open Instagram, there’s another proposal, another “save the date,” and before you know it, you have 17 weddings in a year.
+It feels like every time we open Instagram, there’s another proposal, another “save the date,” and before we know it, we have 17 weddings in a year.

-And on top of that, a different friend is buying a house, and someone else manages to have the same tight-knit friend group they’ve had since college.
-Meanwhile, you are trying to make new friends in NYC, navigate complicated family expectations, or figuring out what you actually want in your relationships.
+On top of that, a different friend is buying a house, and someone else manages to have the same tight-knit friend group they’ve had since college.
+Meanwhile, we are trying to make new friends in NYC, navigate complicated family expectations, or figure out what we actually want in our relationships.

-You also hear lots of comments: “When are you settling down?”
+We also hear lots of comments: “When are you settling down?”
 “Do you still talk to your high school friends?”
 “When are you visiting home?”
-And suddenly, even if you weren’t questioning it before, you start wondering: Am I behind?
+Suddenly, even if we weren’t questioning it before, we start wondering: Am I behind?
 Should I be more like them?

-This kind of pressure can make relationships, of any kind, feel like a competition.
-Comparing yourself to others can create the feeling that you’re somehow behind, like everyone else is hitting milestones faster than you.
-Even when you know there isn’t a single “right” timeline for relationships or life stages, it’s easy to feel like yours is the wrong one.
-You might beat yourself up for not being ready to get married, feel frustrated that you’ve drifted apart from your childhood friends, or put pressure on yourself to have the perfect family get together.
+That kind of pressure can make relationships feel like a competition.
+Even when we know there isn’t a single “right” timeline for relationships or life stages, it’s easy to feel like ours is the wrong one.
+We might beat ourselves up for not being ready to get married, feel frustrated that we’ve drifted apart from childhood friends, or put pressure on ourselves to have the perfect family get-together.

-Enter: self-compassion.
-Practicing self-compassion helps you step back and care for yourself, and your self- judgments, when those comparisons start to take over.
+Practicing self-compassion helps us step back and care for ourselves when those comparisons start to take over.

 Practice Self-Compassion:

-2. Name what you’re feeling: Ask yourself: What emotion am I feeling?
+2. Name what you’re feeling.
+Ask yourself: What emotion am I feeling?
 Maybe it’s envy, sadness, or frustration.
-Naming it helps you separate the feeling from your worth.
+Naming it helps us separate the feeling from our worth.

-Self-compassion isn't just about managing hard feelings.
-It's also about reconnecting with what matters to you.
+Self-compassion is also about reconnecting with what matters to us.
 Start by getting clear on what you actually want, not what you think you "should" want in this phase of life.
 Maybe that's a serious relationship.
 Maybe it's casual dating.
-Maybe it's focusing on your friendships or rebuilding relationships with your parents.
+Maybe it's focusing on friendships or rebuilding relationships with parents.
 All of those are valid, regardless of what everyone else is doing.
+Finding connection and building meaningful relationships is what really counts.

 You’ve Got This & We Got You

-If you’re feeling lost or confused in this stage of life, you’re not alone.
+If you’re feeling lost or confused in this stage of life, remember, you’re not alone.
 Seriously!
-Everyone looks like they’ve got it together on Instagram, but we’ve all googled “what am I doing with my life?” at 2:00am at some point.
+Everyone looks like they’ve got it together on Instagram, but we’ve all googled “what am I doing with my life?” at 2:00 AM at some point.

-A quarter-life crisis is hard, but it’s also a chance to slow down and figure out what you really want.
-Take one step at a time.
+A quarter-life crisis is hard, but it’s also a chance to slow down and figure out what we really want.
+Let’s take one step at a time.
 Be kind to yourself (You’ve never been 28 before!).

 If it’s feeling a little too overwhelming to figure out on your own, therapy can help.
 Our team in New York City specializes in working with young adults navigating quarter-life challenges, helping you reconnect with what matters most and feel more grounded.